Tips on how HR can help promote Employee Engagement.

 Tips on how HR can help to promote Employee Engagement

-5) Mystery Box – HR managers can create a mystery box and give out white papers to all the employees asking them to fill out ideas they would feel the company could do much better with and drop in their answer into the mystery box without their name on it.
-This way the management would get a better perspective on their employees and the employees could express freely without any fear of judgment.
+HR managers can create a mystery box and give out white papers to all the employees asking them to fill out ideas they would feel the company could do much better with and drop in their answer into the mystery box without their name on it.
+This way the management would get a better perspective on their employees.
+Also, the employees could express freely without any fear of judgment.

 It’s time one must move from theory to practice and commit to taking action without waiting for engagement to happen on itself.
 Employee Engagement requires a long term vision and an overall effort if it is to improve productivity and retention rates.
 Every HR needs to identify what their company needs and accordingly implement the necessary measures that shall lead to the overall success of the company.